svenstaro/dummyhttp/README.md

 **A super simple HTTP server that replies with a fixed body and a fixed response code**

 This is a simple, small, self-contained, cross-platform CLI tool for debugging and testing.
 It allows you to return arbitrary HTTP responses and log incoming request data.
+HTTP/2 support included.

 ## How to use